sagemath/sagewiki_to_gh-2022-10-10/days112.358.md

 == Schedule, videos, and talk slides ==

-The schedule, title, abstracts, videos, and supplementary materials of the talks can be found on [[https://researchseminars.org/seminar/SageDays112.358|researchseminars.org]].
+The schedule, title, abstracts, videos, and supplementary materials of the talks will be found on [[https://researchseminars.org/seminar/SageDays112358|researchseminars.org]].

-== Speakers ==
+== Activities and Speakers ==

+ * Oscar Benjamin (!SymPy)

+ * Discussion: Landscape of symbolic equation solver interfaces, symbolic assumption facilities

-TBA
+more TBA

 == Organizers ==